 TCSI is offering “first to market” opportunity.
-We are offering clients to set up preliminary documentation to be First in Line for there application for Micro-Cultivation and Processing.
+We are offering clients to set up preliminary documentation to be First in Line for their application for Micro-Cultivation and Processing.

-TCSI is working with Health Canada Review process to full integrate Micro-Cultivation and Micro-Processing for our clients to become an authorized craft produces and to insure the process of our client’s application is a success.
+TCSI is working with Health Canada Review process to fully integrate Micro-Cultivation and Micro-Processing for our clients to become an authorized craft producer and to insure the process of our client’s application is a success.

 If you are interested to be first in line for a craft license with the opportunity to be first to market, please contact us.